dannypsnl/dannypsnl.github.io/posts/2018-02-09-you-should-know-about-this.md

 printClone() // Output: { name: "Tasla", price: 100000 }
 ```

 Very interesting, right?
-Because we use closure at here.
+This is because we use closure at here.
 We reference the `self` in `NewCar`.
 The most important part came, every time you call `NewCar` for a new object.
 The `self` is different.
 This is the one of the greatest trick in ES3/5, seems this rule is so complex, why don't use closure to avoid it.
 In ES3/5, this trick is good enough.

 In ES6, we have `class`, but what does it real mean?